LevelUpMarketers/tta-management-plugin/docs/EmailSMS.md

 Twilio credentials are configured, members and attendees receive text messages for purchases, refunds and waitlist openings.
 If credentials are missing no SMS is dispatched and a notice appears in the WordPress admin.

+Twilio credentials can be managed directly from **TTA Settings → API Settings**.
+Provide the Twilio User SID (account SID), API SID, and API Key generated for your API credential pair.
+Supply either a Messaging Service SID or a Sending Number so the plugin knows which sender identity to use when delivering SMS messages.
+These values are stored securely in the WordPress options table and are also consumable via environment variables for deployment flexibility.